TES Transfer Evaluation System

 Request to transfer credit into a graduate program.

 In order to transfer graduate level courses, you need to have the approval of your program director.
-Grad courses are not pre-approved.
+Graduate courses are not pre-approved.
 Submit a Petition to Transfer Graduate Credit to begin the process and view our graduate transfer policies for complete details on applicable credit.